YoichiMukai/Yoichi-website-academic/content/authors/admin/_index.md

 - How does spelling influence speech?
 - How does spontaneous speech differ from careful speech?
 - How do a bilingual's languages influence each other?
-- What makes second-language speech sound fluent?
+- What makes second language speech sound fluent?

 To answer these questions, I study both native and non-native speakers using a range of experimental methods.
 I analyze the acoustic details of their speech and track changes in their pupil size to measure the cognitive effort behind producing and understanding spoken language.